Search

 Every week we will focus on a topic within a theme.

-Creating Space webAt the moment we are looking at what the topic of 'Creating Space'.
+Light imageAt the moment we are looking at what the topic of 'Gathering in the Light'.

 There will also be prayer and meditation, generally led by Heather, and Nicholas will give a talk on the topic for the day.